samuel-gibbon/DiscTorsionAnalyzer/README.md

 ## Status

-Software is currently working for colour fundus images of any resolution and format (e.g., PNG, JPG).<br>
+Software is currently working for colour fundus images of any resolution and format (e.g., PNG, JPG).
-Installation needs testing, specifically the requirements.txt file needs updating.

 ## Bugs and feature requests